fusionbox/dinero/docs/customers.rst

 storing the sensitive information on your server.
 If your database is compromised you won't leak all of your customers' information.

-We have two objects that you can use to manage your customers' data.
+We have two classes that you can use to manage your customers' data.

 Customers
 =========